 Grants of up to $10,000 - Round 3 (Final Round)

-The Community Wellbeing and Resilience Grants are funded through NSW Health and the Commonwealth Department of Health in response to the 2022 floods in response to the 2022 floods to support the mental health of those affected.
+The Community Wellbeing and Resilience Grants are funded through the Commonwealth Department of Health and Aged Care to support the mental health of those affected by the 2022 floods.

 These grants allow communities to choose their own way to respond to the losses, anxiety and distress they have experienced, as well as actively participate in their recovery.